 You can also offer some first aid to help cool your cat down before you get to the vet.
 Early treatment for heat stroke in cats could save their life.

 - Move them into a cool and ventilated area.(Or into the shade if you’re outside.)

 - Ormove them in front of a fan.

 - If they’re awake and alert, try toget them to drinksome water.
 (It helps cool them and prevent dehydration.)

 - Gentlypour some cool wateronto your cat, or stroke them with a damp cloth.

-- Neveruse cold or ice water to cool your cat down as the sudden temperature change could cause shock and constrict their blood vessels, which prevents heat from escaping and makes them even warmer!
+use cold or ice water to cool your cat down as the cold will constrict their blood vessels, which prevents heat from escaping and makes them even warmer!

 Once your cat stops panting, or once their temperature returns to normal, you can stop cooling them down.

-You must still take your cat to a vet for a check-up, even if they seem to be back to normal.
+Even if your cat seems back to normal, you must still take them to a vet for a check-up.
 Your vet will need to make sure they haven’t suffered from any internal damage or organ damage as a result of heat stroke.

 How to prevent heat stroke in cats

 The key to preventing heat stroke in cats is making sure your feline stays hydrated and has cool areas to relax in.
 Here's how to keep your cat cool this summer: